MrD2ve/MrD2ve/README.md

-- 👋 Hi, I’m Dave
+- 👋 Hi, I’m Ulugbek
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Back-end
 - 💞️ I’m looking to collaborate with Everyone who have interesting project
 - 📫 How to reach me muskisgenius@gmail.com
-- 😄 Pronouns: Mr. D2ve
+- 😄 Pronouns: Dave
 - ⚡ Fun fact: Words on my email is true 😁